captainalan/chinese-conversation/README.md

 ## Next Actions

 - [x] Add Welcome image
-- [ ] Add a 'Read more' feature to news stories user's request
+- [x] Add a 'Read more' button to news stories user's request
+    - I added a button, but a backend will be needed to do a real fetch
+- [ ] Adjust CSS style on 'Read more' button
 - [ ] Create newsletter subscription form, new window OR pop over normal content

 ## Sometime/Maybe

-- [ ] Load a small number (3?) of stories up front, fetch more at
 - [ ] Display message if adblocker detected
 - [ ] Accessibility tags